Yearnsmith/listr/README.md

 will load lister in Interactive mode, along with a file with a name that matches `list-title`.

-If a matching file name doesn't exit, Lister will create the file, and interact with it.
+If a matching file name doesn't exit, Listr will create the file, and interact with it.

 `./lister.sh list-title list-item`